junecastillote/PS-EXO-Calendar-Killer/README.md

 For example:

-`-Subject "Hello"` will search for matches that include the string "`Hello`" by default.
-The result my include "`Hello, World`", "`123 hello 123`", etc.
+`-Subject "Hello"` will search an exact match of the subject "`Hello`" by default.

-To perform an exact subject match search, specify the `-Subject "Hello" -ExactSubjectMatch:$true`
+To perform an approximate subject match search, specify the `-Subject "Hello" -ExactSubjectMatch:$false`

 |                            |         |
 | -------------------------- | ------- |